 Taking your favorite NHL team to glory in Franchise Mode is a special feeling, but creating a brand new team and writing NHL history – that’s the real challenge.

 The Expansion Draft has long been one of the most popular NHL features, and this year is no different.
-You can create a team from scratch, design their jersey, create a mascot, construct their arena, and build a brand new roster to compete with the league’s best.
+You can create a team in NHL 22 from scratch, design their jersey, create a mascot, construct their arena, and build a brand new roster to compete with the league’s best.

-Here is how to start Franchise Mode with a custom team in NHL 22.
+Here is how to start Franchise Mode with one of the NHL 22 custom teams.

 Start an Expansion Draft